 About george collins band

-As focused and dedicated as he was to music, Collins always had a bevy of interests.
-He read widely and voraciously from a very young age—thirsty for knowledge and experience and eager for creative self-expression.
-At the age of 16, Collins moved to Tehran, Iran with his family, where he witnessed the Iranian Revolution firsthand.
-Travelling extensively during that period made an indelible impression him, and Collins would have lifelong wanderlust.
+Collins was born in Washington D.C., and grew up bouncing back and forth between Bethesda, Maryland and Chatham, New Jersey.
+At the age of 16, he moved to Tehran, Iran with his family where he witnessed the Iranian Revolution firsthand.
+Travelling extensively during that period made an indelible impression on him, and Collins would have lifelong wanderlust.

 Collins graduated from the University of Virginia B.A. with a double-major in English Literature and Music.
-Then he earned an M.A. in English Literature, and thereafter a joint degree, a Juris Doctor from the School of Law, and a M.B.A. from the Darden Graduate School of Business.
+Then he earned an M.A. in English Literature, and thereafter a joint degree, a Juris Doctor from the School of Law, and an M.B.A. from the Darden Graduate School of Business.
 In addition, Collins took classes in French and German and served as Editor-in-Chief of The Virginia Journal of International Law while completing his JD/MBA.
 Upon completing his JD/MBA, Collins set off for an adventure to Prague for a one-year consulting assignment with a newly established Czech bank.
 He’s been there ever since 1992, save for two years in London.

-In 2012, at the age of 50, Collins had his first child, and he made the fateful decision to bow out of his very lucrative 20-year career as an investment consultant and financial executive to nurture his creative world, and be a dedicated full-time parent.
+In 2012, at the age of 50, Collins had his first child, and he made the fateful decision to bow out of his very lucrative 20-year career as an investment consultant and financial executive to nurture his creative world and be a dedicated full-time parent.
 He jokes that he now works in the “non-profit” sector as an indie musician, writer, and stay-at-home dad.
 He and his wife welcomed their second child in 2015, just weeks shy of his fifty-fourth birthday.